less-and-less-bugs/RDCM/Readme.md

 # To run our code

-1. download the dataset and pretrained models from Onedrive and unzip them in the project file.
+1. download the dataset and pretrained models from Onedrive([datasets_pretrain_models.zip](https://portland-my.sharepoint.com/:u:/g/personal/liuhui3-c_my_cityu_edu_hk/ESqS-qpzsYJGoawSrzKDOlcBWr5e2plKA47L1JX0zsF4Ug?e=Gqu5Qi)) and unzip them in  this project dir.

 2. drive_outmodel.py is the main file to drive our algorithms.
 Please remove the codes related to comel package that enable efficient management of ML experiments or add your api_key and other parameters in the below codes in this file: